-Considering instead the odds for treatment (a covariate only varying between patients) when month equals 1, the estimated subject-specific or conditional odds ratio is estimated as 0.74 (=0.85×0.87) and the odds are hence 26% lower for terbinafine than for itraconazole for each subject.
-However, because no patients are given both terbinafine and itraconazole, it might be best to interpret the odds ratio in terms of a comparison between two patients j and j' with the same value of the random intercept $\zeta_j = \zeta{j'}$, one of whom is given terbinafine and the other itraconazole.
-The estimated population-averaged or marginal odds ratio of about 0.93 (=1.00×0.93) means that the odds are 7% lower for the group of patients given terbinafine compared with the group of patients given itraconazole.
-When interpreting subject-specific or conditional odds ratios, keep in mind that these are not purely based on within-subject information and are hence not free from subject-level confounding.
+Considering instead the OR for treatment (a covariate only varying between patients) when month equals 1, the estimated subject-specific or conditional OR is estimated as 0.74 (=0.85×0.87) and the odds after one month of treatment are hence 26% lower for terbinafine than for itraconazole for each subject.
+However, because no patients are given both terbinafine and itraconazole, it might be best to interpret the OR in terms of a comparison between two patients j and j' with the same value of the random intercept $\zeta_j = \zeta{j'}$, one of whom is given terbinafine and the other itraconazole.
+The estimated population-averaged or marginal OR of about 0.93 (=1.00×0.93) means that the odds after one month of treatment are 7% lower for the group of patients given terbinafine compared with the group of patients given itraconazole.

+When interpreting subject-specific or conditional ORs, keep in mind that these are not purely based on within-subject information and are hence not free from subjectlevel confounding.
 In fact, for between-subject covariates like treatment group above, there is no within-subject information in the data.
-Although the odds ratios are interpreted as effects keeping the subject-specific random intercepts ζ_j constant, these random intercepts are assumed to be independent of the covariates included in the model and hence do not represent effects of unobserved confounders, which are by definition correlated with the covariates.
+Although the ORs are interpreted as effects keeping the subject-specific random intercepts ζ_j constant, these random intercepts are assumed to be independent of the covariates included in the model and hence do not represent effects of unobserved confounders, which are by definition correlated with the covariates.
 Unlike fixed-effects approaches, we are therefore not controlling for unobserved confounders.
 Both conditional and marginal effect estimates suffer from omitted-variable bias if subject-level or other confounders are not included in the model.
 See section 3.7.4 for a discussion of this issue in linear random-intercept models.
-Section 10.14.1 is on conditional logistic regression, the fixed-effects approach in logistic regression that controls for subject-level confounders.
+Section 10.13.1 is on conditional logistic regression, the fixed-effects approach in logistic regression that controls for observed and unobserved subject-level confounders.

 The population-averaged probabilities implied by the random-intercept model can be obtained by averaging the subject-specific probabilities over the random-intercept distribution.
-Because the random intercepts are continuous, this averaging is accomplished by integration
+Because the random intercepts are continuous, this averaging is accomplished by integration: